ReportersLabDuke/FactPopUp/Readme.md

 FactPopUp a product of the Duke Reporters' Lab and is developed by Gautam Hathi.

 ##Repo and code details
-This repo does not include the images which are in the version of the extension that is on the Chrome Webstore. **You'll need to add your own copy of ajax-loader.gif, logo.gif, and logo.png in the root directory to make the extension work.**
+This repo does not include the PolitiFact branding images which are in the version of the extension that is on the Chrome Webstore. **You'll need to add your own copy of logo.gif and logo.png in the root directory to make the extension work.**
 You'll also need your own Twitter application keys.
 The extension uses [codebird-js](https://github.com/jublonet/codebird-js "Codebird-JS"), which is Copyright (C) 2010-2016 Jublo Solutions and made available under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html "GPLv3").